Policy 516: Meals and Entertainment

 Supplies of coffee, water, soda, juice and similar items may be purchased and provided to University guests.

 (2) Appreciation Events

 Units may hold events during the year to show appreciation for employee efforts.
-The cost of the event should be reasonable.
+The cost of the event should be reasonable and may include guests or family members at the department head’s discretion.
 Approval of these events must be by the department head.